You Drove 45 Minutes to Indiana to Place a Bet. There's a Better Way.

 The Map That Makes No Sense

 - Illinois: Fully legal and operational.
-You can bet from your couch in Chicago.
+You can place a mobile bet from home in Chicago.

 - Indiana: Fully legal.
 The border state that gets all the traffic from restricted neighbors.